Notre-Dame Basilica of Montreal (Basilique Notre-Dame de Montreal)#7 in Best Things To Do in Montreal

 It is said that when architect James O'Donnell designed the Notre-Dame Basilica in 1824, he was so moved by the outcome that he himself converted to Catholicism.
-Constructed in a Gothic Revival style and adorned with intricate statues and tranquil chapels, this grand church can accommodate 4,000 worshippers, but you should make a secular stop by in the evening for La Lumière Fut ("There is Light"), a sound-and-light show that depicts Montreal's history and illuminates the church's artwork.
+Constructed in a Gothic Revival style and adorned with intricate statues and tranquil chapels, this grand church can accommodate 3,200 worshippers.

-The Notre-Dame Basilica towers high over the cobblestone streets of Vieux-Montréal (accessible from the Orange Line's Place d'Armes métro station) and is open to visitors Monday through Saturday from 8 a.m. to 4 or 4:30 p.m., depending on the day.
-On Sundays, the church is open to the public from 12:30 to 4 p.m..
-Entry to the basilica costs $5 CAD (around $4.50 USD) for adults and $4 CAD (just under $4 USD) for children ages 7 to 17; kids ages 6 and under can enter for free.
-Several guided tours are also available at additional costs.
+The Notre-Dame Basilica towers high over the cobblestone streets of Vieux-Montréal (accessible from the Orange Line's Place d'Armes métro station) and is open to visitors Monday through Friday from 8 a.m. to 4:30 p.m.; on Saturday from 8 a.m. to 4 p.m.; and on Sunday from 12:30 to 4 p.m.
+Entry to the basilica costs CA$6 (around $4.50 ) for adults and CA$4 (around $3) for children ages 7 to 17; kids ages 6 and younger can enter for free.
+A free guided tour is included or you can explore on your own.
+More in-depth guided tours are also available at additional costs.
 For more information, visit the Notre-Dame Basilica's website.